 Data Transparency & Security

-These programs are collaborative, with multiple parties involved in a project able to contribute.
+These project management tools are collaborative, with multiple parties involved in a project able to contribute.
 However, this level of collaboration can be a concern when company financial information is easily accessible by collaborators.

 Angelo Adamo, Partner and Creative Director of Design Elemental, uses Design Manager, which allows for multiple user profiles with different permissions settings.